Maximize your retirement benefits

 Invest your retirement funds wisely.
 Carefully consider “life cycle” or “target date” funds so your investments automatically rebalance as you age.
 You may request assistance from the representatives of your chosen provider via the numbers listed below.

-Watch Making the Most of Your Meeting with a Financial Advisor on YouTube.
+Watch Making the Most of Your Meeting with a Financial Advisor on YouTube (transcript of the video is here).

 The following resources may help you in making your benefit elections in Workday:

-To Enroll in the Commonwealth of VA 457
+To Enroll in the Commonwealth of Virginia 457

-• Enroll online through MissionSquare and create a user ID and password.
+- Enroll online through Voya and create a user ID and password (PIN is required for new enrollments)

 As a University employee you are eligible to enroll in one or both of the additional retirement savings plans known under IRS regulations as 403 (b) and 457 programs.